 I’m loath to conclude this article on the sour note of a caveat, but I would be trading in misinformation and deception if I did not make two things explicitly clear.

 The first thing: of all the benefits mentioned exercise only statistically decreases susceptibility – it is NOT preventative.
 It pains me to say this but, unfortunately, irrespective of how healthily we live, there is no absolute guarantee that we will not succumb to some species of epidemiological misfortune.

-The second thing: exercise is NOT a panacea of all disease.
+The second thing: exercise is NOT a panacea for all diseases.
 Contrary to popular opinion exercise does not eliminate the detrimental effects that a toxic diet and poor lifestyle habits have on health.
-To better reap the rewards of exercise you must include it as part of the healthy lifestyle whole.
+To better reap the rewards of exercise you must include it as part of a healthy lifestyle.